A Christmas Carol poster

 Synthesis

-Scrooge executes his transformation: sending the prize turkey to the Cratchits, donating to charity, raising Bob's salary, becoming a second father to Tiny Tim, and joining Fred's Christmas celebration with joy.
+Scrooge executes his transformation: he sends the prize turkey to the Cratchits, donates generously to charity, attends Fred's dinner with humility, and arrives at Bob's home to raise his salary and become a second father to Tiny Tim.